AstroMatt/astronaut-training-pl/_todo/09-szkolenie-do-misji.rst

 Procedury Operacyjne
 --------------------
-- Extravehicle activitiy (EVA) and activity on the surface of a simulator
+- Extravehicular activity (EVA) and activity on the surface of a simulator

     - Control systems over the activities and state of the health
     - Using special equipment and tools